NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/How-does-it-work.page.md

 - The referral Sender will capture the patient's baseline demographics where possible.
 This may be followed up by a Personal Demographics Service (PDS) search later in the call cycle.

 ### Complete Triage
 - The referral Sender will complete a triage of the patient to determine the acuity of the case.
-This will typically be undertaken by a call handler on the Computer Aided Dispatch (CAD) system, using an approved Clinical Decision Support System (CDSS) such as NHS Pathways or AMPDS. *This is the point at which the Referral Sender AST will make a BaRS referral for non-life threatening emergencies; all subsequent information captured will be communicated in BaRS Referral updates (see Sending a BaRS Referral)*
+This will typically be undertaken by a call handler on the Computer Aided Dispatch (CAD) system, using an approved Clinical Decision Support System (CDSS) such as NHS Pathways or AMPDS. *This is the point at which the Referral Sender AST will make a BaRS referral for non-life threatening emergencies; all subsequent information captured will be communicated in BaRS Referral updates (see Sending a BaRS Referral below)*

 ### Sending a BaRS Referral
 - The referral Receiver is identified based on nationally agreed polygons that set geographic boundaries of responsibility for each AST.
 Service discovery will use these polygons to ascertain the ServiceID of the referral Receiver.